Mojang/EducationContent/python/lesson1/activity3.md

 ```

 ## Step 4
-In python to devide we use a slash **/**.
+In python to divide we use a slash **/**.
 Go over to the second tv monitor, here you will see the sum:
 ```python
 830/10
 ```